cfinke/PHP-GEDCOM-Tools/README.md

 get-death-age-stats.php
 -----------------------
-This will calculate the average and median age at death for everyone in a GEDCOM file.
+Calculate the average and median age at death for everyone in a GEDCOM file.

 Usage: